QutEcoacoustics/baw-client/README.md

 and copy the artifacts from the `/bin` directory.

+`npm run build` passes arguments to the `grunt` build tool.
-The `grunt` runner will accept three build options that will rewrite important variables.
+The `grunt` runner will accept three build options that will rewrite important variables for different _environments_.

  - development: `$ grunt --development`
+    - execute `$ npm run build -- --development`
  - staging: `$ grunt --staging`
+     - execute `$ npm run build -- --staging`
  - production (the default): `$ grunt --production`

-These variables are configured in `build.config.js`.
+     - execute `$ npm run build -- --production`

+These _environments_ are configured in `buildConfig/environmentSettings.json`.
+We recommend you keep a **private** version of the `environmentsSettings.json` that are specific to your organization and temporarily replace this repository's copy when you do a production build.

 Additionally, the grunt command will accept a `--use-phantomjs` JS options which will switch the default `karma` test runner from Chrome to PhantomJS.

----
+## To make a release

+You'll need write permissions to this repository to make a release.

+1. Ensure your current branch is `master`
+1. Ensure your working directory is clean
+1. Ensure you've updated, do a `git pull`
+1. Then finally run `grunt bump`
+    - Where arguments are defined by https://github.com/vojtajina/grunt-bump
+    - Examples
+        - `grunt bump:patch`
+        - `grunt bump:minor`
+        - `grunt bump:major`
+        - `grunt bump --setversion=1.0.0`

+To bump the version, without changing anything other than the version (no changelog, not commits, no tags), run:

+    $ grunt bump-only:<<argument>>

 # Licence
 Apache License, Version 2.0